 Most operations are carried out using the main memory as an intermediate step.
-It is not possible for example to boot a kernel image directly from a tftp server.
+It is not possible, for example, to boot a kernel image directly from a tftp server.
 Instead, the kernel image is first loaded to memory and then booted from there with another command.

-The same is true when writing new contents to the SPI NOR flashes.
+The same is true when writing new contents to the SPI boot flashes.